ibm-cloud-docs/app-configuration/ac-integrate-sdk-go.md

 #### Feature evaluation
 {: #ac-golang-feature-evaluation}

 You can use the `feature.GetCurrentValue(entityId, entityAttributes)` method to evaluate the value of the feature flag.
-You should pass an unique `entityId` as the parameter to perform the feature flag evaluation.
+Pass a unique `entityId` as the parameter to perform the feature flag evaluation.
 If the feature flag is configured with segments in the {{site.data.keyword.appconfig_short}} service, you can set the attributes values as a map.

 ```javascript
 entityId := "entityId"